-MARK CLAY GROVE is an appraiser of personal property and a published author, lecturer, and former NYU adjunct faculty.
-Certified (AAA), Accredited (ASA), Chartered (RICS) and a regular PBS TV personality.
-He has 34 years of experience in the field and the business of antiques and art.
-He has been Federally USPAP compliant since 2002.
-D&B DUNS designation.
-Federal CCR Listed.
-His home offices in Fairfax and Charlottesville Virginia make it convenient and cost-effective for clients in his most common territory: Virginia, DC, Maryland, Pennsylvania, West Virginia, and Delaware.
-He provides consultations and appraisal services across the globe.
-This is possible because he is a US/UK dual national (with both US&UK passports) and is qualified to practice abroad with his British RICS credential.
-Typical assignments are for insurance scheduling, estates, donation, planning, settlement, equitable distribution, damage claims, divorce, inventory assessment, purchase & sales advisories, tax basis, appraisal review, after action battlefield and disaster assessments, asset consultations for windfall heirs and lotto winners, as well as other intentions using standard protocol explained throughout this website, www.mgrove.com.
+Locations: Most frequented home range: Northern Virginia south to Charlottesville Virginia and in the Shenandoah Valley from Woodstock Virginia to Winchester Virginia.
+Usual territory: Virginia, DC, Maryland, Pennsylvania, West Virginia, and Delaware although Mr. Grove provides consultations and appraisal services anywhere because he is a US/UK dual national (with both US&UK passports), and thus he is able to practice abroad.
+Typical assignments are for insurance scheduling, estates, donation, planning, settlement, equitable distribution, damage claims, divorce, expert witness, inventory assessment, purchase & sales advisories, tax basis, appraisal review, after action battlefield and disaster assessments, asset consultations for windfall heirs and lotto winners, as well as other intentions using standard protocol explained throughout this website.